-The FEROS/WFI Adapter includes the M3 mirror, fibrehead, Sliding Calibration Selecton Mirror (SCSM), the FEROS FibreHead Viewer (FFHV) including a standard ESO, large format Technical CCD and an Atmospheric Dispersion Corrector (ADC).
+The FEROS/WFI Adapter includes the M3 mirror, fibrehead, Sliding Calibration Selection Mirror (SCSM), the FEROS FibreHead Viewer (FFHV) including a standard ESO, large format Technical CCD and an Atmospheric Dispersion Corrector (ADC).
 With M3 in the telescope beam is reflected onto the downward facing fibrehead which is a polished, solid aluminium block.
 The SCIENCE fibres are mounted into the back of the fibrehead and are illuminated via the fibrehead apertures, holes 2.0 arcsec in diameter on the sky separated by 2.9 arcmins, oriented EW of each other in the default orientation of the telescope rotator.
-The FWA also includes the Sliding Calibration Selector Mirror (SCSM) which is used to control which of the SCIENCE fibres is illuminated by light from the CALIBRATION fibres whose exit is also mounted in the Adapter and the Atmospheric Dispersion Corrector which was installed and commissioned during March 2005.
+The FWA also includes the Sliding Calibration Selector Mirror (SCSM) which is used to control which of the SCIENCE fibres is illuminated by light from the CALIBRATION fibres whose exit is also mounted in the Adapter and the Atmospheric Dispersion Corrector.